BEVA Trust

 Open Opportunities

-The BEVA Trust are looking for volunteers to attend the spring education and welfare clinics coordinated by the British Horse Society.
-Attending a clinic is a great way of brushing up on skills and supporting equine welfare in the UK.
-A team of volunteer vets and vet nurses work through cases to provide health checks, passports and castration if required to horses considered in "need".
-The vet team is guided by a lead vet and supported by staff from the BHS, Bransby, World Horse Welfare and other welfare charities.
+The BEVA Trust are looking for volunteers to attend the Autumn Education and Welfare Clinics coordinated by the British Horse Society (BHS).
+Attending a clinic is great way of brushing up on skills and supporting equine welfare in the UK.
+A team of volunteer vets and vet nurses will work though the cases to provide health checks, passports and castration and dental checks (if required) to horses considered in "need" guided by a lead vet and supported by staff from the BHS, Bransby Horses, World Horse Welfare and other welfare charities.

 Gambia Horse and Donkey Trust volunteering experience Gambia Horse and Donkey Trust volunteering experience